 "Minors who run away from home, from the people responsible for their care or from the institution they have been placed (Note: including residence during holidays, ...)"
 When the caller is a parent or another person looking for the child, your first task as a telephone operator is to help the caller summarise what has happened and what has been done so far to find the child.
 This is not always easy.
 Parents are very worried and often are so agitated that they may not sound coherent.
 Anger or guilt feeling can further jeopardize the clarity of the picture.
 Therefore, you need to help the person express these emotions and deal with them in order to act effectively.
-The main aim is to help the person thinki about the ways the child can be found.
+The main aim is to help the person think about the ways the child can be found.
 Cases differ greatly, and therefore it is vital to listen carefully to the caller in order to be able to assist by asking the right questions.

-The information that might help putting the picture together and finding a lead in the search could be answers to the following questions:
+The following questions might help putting the picture together and finding a lead in the search:

-- has the disappearance been reported to the police; - what makes the person believe that the child has run away; - have other alternatives been checked (lost, over-stayed somewhere,...); - when was the child last seen / how long ago did the child run away; - has there been any previous sign indicating that the child was considering leaving; - does the caller know who the child may be with, or who may have information on the child's whereabouts.
-If so, have those people been asked; - is there any specific reason to believe that the child is in immediate danger (gone with someone, suicidal, ill or disabled, etc.).
+- Has the disappearance been reported to the police? - What makes the person believe that the child has run away? - Have other alternatives been checked (lost, over-stayed somewhere,...)? - When was the child last seen? / How long ago did the child run away? - Has there been any previous sign indicating that the child was considering leaving? - Does the caller know who the child may be with, or who may have information on the child's whereabouts?
+If so, have those people been asked? - Is there any specific reason to believe that the child is in immediate danger (gone with someone, suicidal, ill or disabled, etc.)?